 OTHER DUTIES AND RESPONSIBILITIES

-- A Bachelor’s degree with 3 to 5 year of successful fundraising experience or an equivalent combination of education and experience
+• Bachelor’s degree with 3-to 5-years of related experience in news journalism or institutional communications or an equivalent combination of education and experience

-- Understanding of higher education and a commitment to the values of the College of the Atlantic
+• Understanding of higher education and a commitment to the values of College of the Atlantic

-- Sensitive to and awareness of different cultures, as well as, the ability to interact successfully with college age students and their families
+• Awareness of and a sensitivity to different cultures as well as the ability to interact successfully with college-age students and their families

 WORKING CONDITIONS/PHYSICAL DEMANDS

 “Physical surroundings are generally pleasant and comfortable with minimal exposure to injury or other hazards.
-Some physical effort required.
-Must be able to climb stairs, move tables and chairs, carry totes as heavy as 15 pounds when helping with special events.
-Normally seated with the freedom of movement on a regular basis handling of materials and supplies May spend extended periods at terminal, on telephone, or operating other office machines, requiring eye-hand coordination and finger dexterity.”
+Minimal physical effort required; normally seated with the freedom of movement on a regular basis; handling of materials and supplies.
+May spend extended periods at terminal, on telephone, or operating other office machines.”

 The above statements are intended to describe the general nature and level of work being performed by people assigned to do this job.
 The above is not intended to be an exhaustive list of all responsibilities and duties required.